Backtracking algorithms¶

 statement.

-Compared to the implementation based on pre-order traversal, the code implementation based on the backtracking algorithm framework seems verbose, but it has better universality.
+Compared to the implementation based on pre-order traversal, the code using the backtracking algorithm framework seems verbose.
+However, it has better universality.
 In fact, many backtracking problems can be solved within this framework.
 We just need to define state

 and choices